vigetlabs/trackomatic/README.md

 - Pinterest
 - Tumblr
 - Google Plus

+**prefix**: default: "trackomatic".
+All events reported to GA / GTM will be prefixed with this string followed by a hyphen. (e.g. `trackomatic-first-input`)

 **redirectDelay**: to make sure our tracking data reaches Google’s servers before a page reloads, Trackomatic adds in a small delay before loading the new page.
 By default, this delay is 100 milliseconds.
 You can make it longer or shorter if you prefer.